-Poultry and waterfowl from outside Wisconsin (Ref. s.ATCP 10.42, Wis.
+Poultry and waterfowl FROM OUTSIDE WISCONSIN (Ref. s.ATCP 10.42, Wis.
 Admin.
-Code) need a certificate of veterinary inspection (CVI or health certificate)a or equivalent (such as form VS 9-3) specifically showing movement to the fair or show that states:
+Code) need a certificate of veterinary inspection (CVI or health certificate)^a or equivalent (such as form VS 9-3) specifically showing movement to the fair or show that states:

-- They originate from a flock classified pullorum-typhoid clean and for turkeys Mycoplasma gallisepticum clean under NPIP or an equivalent state programc, or - If they are sexually mature, that they have tested negative for pullorum-typhoid (and Mycoplasma gallisepticum for turkeys) within 90 daysc before arrival at the show.
-These birds also need wing or leg band IDb.
+- For eggs and birds of all ages, they originate from a flock classified pullorum-typhoid clean and for turkeys Mycoplasma gallisepticum clean under NPIP or an equivalent program^c, or - For sexually mature birds, they have tested negative for pullorum-typhoid (and Mycoplasma gallisepticum for turkeys) within 90 days^c before arrival at the show.
+These birds also need wing or leg band ID^b.
+Eggs and sexually immature birds are not eligible for individual testing and cannot be shown unless they originate from an enrolled NPIP or equivalent program flock.